ar9708/k8s-test-tools/README.md

 This Terraform configuration will setup a EKS cluster in your AWS account, then provision a [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/) for the Kubernetes cluster and setup DNS names for it.
-Finally, it will deploy a couple of deplyoments exposed to the world via the [Nginx Ingress Controller](https://aws.amazon.com/premiumsupport/knowledge-center/eks-access-kubernetes-services/).
+Finally, it will deploy a couple of deployments exposed to the world via the [Nginx Ingress Controller](https://aws.amazon.com/premiumsupport/knowledge-center/eks-access-kubernetes-services/).

 ## What are the Pre-Requisites?